acellus

 5. Prepare a short video presentation of your project.

-– Show the results of your experiment and the conclusions that you have made.
+- Show how you tested your hypothesis and share your results.
 Present any charts, graphs, or other items that help explain your results.
 Be sure to point out any evidence that is available to support your findings.

 Using our online Submission Form, upload your video file or a link to where your video can be viewed.
-(Students can also access the Science Fair page by logging into their student account in Acellus, then clicking the Science Fair icon.)
 In addition to your video, please provide a comment that includes a write-up describing your project.
 Your comment and video will be reviewed by our judges.
+All entries must be received by April 23, 2025.

 Requirements & Eligibility: